open-quantum-safe/liboqs/README.md

 ### Supported Algorithms

-Details on each supported algorithm can be found in the [docs/algorithms](https://github.com/open-quantum-safe/liboqs/tree/main/docs/algorithms) folder.

-The list below indicates all algorithms currently supported by liboqs, including experimental algorithms and already excluding algorithm variants pruned during the NIST competition, such as Kyber-90s or Dilithium-AES.

-The only algorithms in `liboqs` that implement NIST standards are the [`ML-KEM`](https://csrc.nist.gov/pubs/fips/203/final) (final standard) and [`ML-DSA`](https://csrc.nist.gov/pubs/fips/204/final) (final standard) variants with their respective different bit strengths. `liboqs` will retain these algorithm names selected by NIST throughout the finishing stages of the standardization process, so users can rely on their presence going forward.
-If NIST changes the implementation details of these algorithms, `liboqs` will adjust the implementation so that users are protected from such potential changes.

-Falcon has also been [selected for standardization](https://csrc.nist.gov/Projects/post-quantum-cryptography/selected-algorithms-2022), but the `liboqs` implementations of these algorithms are currently tracking Round 3 submissions and not NIST standards drafts.

-All names other than `ML-KEM` and `ML-DSA` are subject to change. `liboqs` makes available a [selection mechanism for algorithms on the NIST standards track, continued NIST competition, or purely experimental nature by way of the configuration variable OQS_ALGS_ENABLED](CONFIGURE.md#oQS_ALGS_ENABLED).
-By default `liboqs` is built supporting all, incl. experimental, PQ algorithms listed below.
+The table below summarizes every algorithm family currently integrated into liboqs.
+For per-variant detail (including NIST level, constant-time status, formal verification, and available optimizations), see [ALGORITHMS.md](https://github.com/open-quantum-safe/liboqs/blob/main/ALGORITHMS.md); for upstream sources and advisories, see the per-algorithm pages under [docs/algorithms](https://github.com/open-quantum-safe/liboqs/tree/main/docs/algorithms).

+Names of algorithms standardized by NIST — [`ML-KEM`](https://csrc.nist.gov/pubs/fips/203/final), [`ML-DSA`](https://csrc.nist.gov/pubs/fips/204/final), and [`SLH-DSA`](https://csrc.nist.gov/pubs/fips/205/final) — are stable; if NIST changes the implementation details, `liboqs` will adjust so that users are protected from such changes.
+All other names are subject to change.
+Which algorithms are built can be controlled via [`OQS_ALGS_ENABLED`](CONFIGURE.md#oQS_ALGS_ENABLED); by default, `liboqs` is built supporting every algorithm in the table, including experimental ones.

 <!-- OQS_TEMPLATE_FRAGMENT_ALG_SUPPORT_START -->
 #### Key encapsulation mechanisms